cryptobuks1/paytokensd/docs/API.rst

     print("GET_DEBITS RESULT: ", response)

-    #Send 1 XCP (specified in satoshis) from one address to another (you must have the sending address in your bitcoind wallet
+    #Send 1 XBJ (specified in satoshis) from one address to another (you must have the sending address in your worldcoind wallet
     # and it will be broadcast as a multisig transaction
     payload = {
       "method": "create_send",
       "params": {'source': "1CUdFmgK9trTNZHALfqGvd8d6nUZqH2AAf",
                  'destination': "17rRm52PYGkntcJxD2yQF9jQqRS4S2nZ7E",
-                 'asset': "XCP",
+                 'asset': "XBJ",
                  'quantity': 100000000},
       "jsonrpc": "2.0",
       "id": 0,